 You can even quickly add UTM tracking to all the URLs in your emails and generate a fully UTM tracked email in seconds.

 With Terminus, it’s possible to make your UTM conventions part of your URL builder.
 Define as many conventions as you like.
 No need to remember them anymore.

 After you save the URLs, Terminus automatically shortens all of them.
 If you like, you can configure your own custom domain, use Terminus shortener, or connect your own Bitly account.
 You can then copy shortened URLs with a single click and use it for your various marketing campaigns.
 A typical list of URLs looks like this,

 Start your 21-day free trial to find out if it works for you and your team.
 Cancel with one-click.
-There’s zero risk.
+There’s zero risks.

 I’m sure there are more such tools out there.
 Once you understand your needs and the capabilities of these tools, you will be able to choose one with confidence.

 Having said that, all of the above tools are just that.
 Tools.
-Without a coherent and consistent strategy, all your UTM tagging will fall apart and you may even ruin your traffic reports.
+Remember that creating a coherent and consistent strategy is needed to have your UTM tags remain intact.
+With an adhesive plan, your traffic reports will dodge any mishaps.